cisco-en-programmability/catalystwan-sdk-next-python/docs/source/refcards/v20_15/stream/device/capture/stop/models.rst

 .. code:: python

-    from typing import Any, List, Dict, Literal, Optional, Union
+    from typing import Union, Dict, Optional, Literal, List, Any

     RequestStatus = Literal["IN_PROGRESS", "NOT_STARTED", "START", "STOP"]